adfresca/sdk-unity/README.md

 }
 ```

-So, we are now done with the push messaging implementation!
+We are now done with the push messaging implementation!

 ### Test Device Registration

-AD fresca supports a test mode feature.
+Nudge supports a test mode feature.
 With the test mode feature, you can deliver your test message to only registred test devices.

-To register your test device to our dashboard, you need to know your test device ID from our SDK.
-SDK provides two ways to show test device ID.
+To register your test device to our dashboard, you need your test device ID from our SDK.
+Our SDK provides two ways to show a test device ID.

 1) Using PrintTestDeviceIdByLog() method